andrewshne/Phony/README.md

 * Phone dialer and possibility to call.

-To down load the Demo for this app please go to the "Release" page of the app and download the apk.
+To download the Demo for this app please go to the "Release" page of the app and download the apk.